The Procurement Act: Your Questions Answered

-If your business currently, or intends to, work with the public sector, it is crucial that you familiarise yourself with the key changes the Procurement Act will introduce.
+If your business currently, or intends to, work with the public sector, it is crucial that you familiarise yourself with the UK Procurement Act.

-The UK Procurement Act will be introduced on 24 February 2025, changing how the UK government, and wider public sector, buys goods and services.
-There will also be new expectations for how suppliers should prepare and bid for tenders.
-The following overview highlights the most significant aspects of the new legislation, and what they mean for you.
+The Procurement Act was introduced on 24 February 2025, changing how the UK government, and wider public sector, buys goods and services.
+The following overview highlights the most significant aspects of the Act, and what they mean for your business.

 Rather than having several procedures each with their own sets of rules and processes, there are now only two: